 What we are working on

 The items below are solutions from Project Drawdown that translate to our current interests.
-Project Drawdown is a helpful and authoritative overview of climate solutions.
-We use it to select what we want to study.
+Project Drawdown has an authoritative overview of viable climate solutions.
+Both this and a roadmap show which solutions are priorities, which is useful when selecting one to study.

 Work in progress

-#1 Refrigerant Management: the solution with the greatest potential worldwide.
+Refrigerant Management: a solution with great potential worldwide.
 For this reason alone we must try to translate it into what a household and a community can do.
 The UK Parliament’s overview of “reducing F-gas emissions” may help.
 WHAT WE HAVE FOUND

-#77 Energy Storage (Distributed): electricity storage is all very interesting but there’s a new kid on the block who might change water and space heating for good, and move this solution high up in Drawdown’s list: the Heat Battery.
+Distributed Energy Storage: electricity storage is all very interesting but there’s a new kid on the block who might change water and space heating for good, and move this solution high up in Drawdown’s list: the Heat Battery.
 WHAT WE HAVE FOUND

 Other solutions that interest us

-#10 Rooftop Solar: Reading Community Energy Society.
+Rooftop Solar: Reading Community Energy Society.
 Reading’s solar electricity generation capacity is relatively low compared to neighbouring areas and the UK as a whole.
 What is holding back Reading’s solar installations?
+What’s being done about it?